LiatPardoGrinbaum/Bank-API-nodeJS/README.md

 # Bank-API-nodeJS

 This project was taken as a part of my participance in Appleseed academy fullstack bootcamp.
 In this project I built a bank API with nodeJS, express, fs.
-All methods testd with Postman.
+All methods were tested with Postman.
 The bank manager has access to the users of the bank and can perform many operations as described in the following documentation.

 ## API docomuntation